ericlombardo/simply_give/README.md

 ## Code of Conduct

 Everyone interacting in the SimplyGive project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ericlombardo/simply_give/blob/master/CODE_OF_CONDUCT.md).

+## Attribution

+The API used in this program was from Global Giving and can be found at: https://www.globalgiving.org/